Edmondchong/Edmond_Project_3/README.md

 ### ⚠️ This repository contains a "Demo" version only.

-### ⚠️The "Complete Project" — with full training pipelines (k-fold cross-validation, evaluation metrics, deployment and more) is KEPT PRIVATE to prevent unauthorized copying on the **open internet**.
+### ⚠️The "Complete Project" — with full training pipelines (k-fold cross-validation, evaluation metrics, deployment and more) is KEPT PRIVATE to prevent unauthorized copying on the Open Internet.

 ### 🤝 Full access can be HAPPILY SHARED 'Upon Recruiter Request' to showcase my Full-Stack AI & LLM skills.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------